Thousands participate in the vigil on the anniversary of the Turkish earthquake - ExBulletin

 “We are talking about 260,000 people receiving food aid from the World Food Programme [World Food Programme]”It is a very terrible situation.”

-Sanitation systems, housing improvements and “cash assistance, which was essential for people to resume their lives and resume their dignified lives,” were now needed, he said.
+He said there was a need for sanitation systems, housing improvements and “cash assistance, which was essential for people to resume their lives and resume their dignified lives.”

 |